tuxnam/GuillaumeBen-Security-Notebook/DFIR-for-AKS.md

 ---

-### All the code used in this solution can be found here: .
+### All the code used in this solution can be found here: https://github.com/tuxnam/Azure-AKS-Incident-Response.

-1. The setup of the function can be done using the following link.
-This will deploy a Python Azure Function.

-2. Assign roles to the managed identity of the Azure Function

-3. Playbooks

-Microsoft Sentinel and Defender for Cloud playbooks can be imported by using the following link:

-4. BLOB Storage (optional)

-## Usage

-## Limitations and next steps